Mauler125/r5apexsdk_alpha/README.md

-## Note [Important]
+## Note
+This project allows you to run APEX Legends with mods, by running the embedded server and loading custom scripts/global compile lists into the scripting VM.
+This allows you to create custom gamemodes, levels, weapons and more.

+This project mainly targets the S0, S1 and S2 versions of the game.
+Even though S3 is also supported, most updates and features will be released on our official repo first.
+Visit https://github.com/Mauler125/detours_r5 for our official public repo if you are using the S3 version of the game.
+This repo will be updated every now and then to implement new features for earlier versions of the game.

+[Important]
 This is not a cheat or hack.
-Do not attempt to use this on the latest version of the game.
+Do not attempt to use this on the live version of the game.

 ## Mod
  * Detours-based Visual Studio project for hooking and modding the game engine.

-This project allows you to run APEX Legends with mods, by running the embedded server and loading custom scripts/global compile lists into the scripting VM.
-This allows you to create custom gamemodes, levels, weapons and more.

 Target supported versions are:
  * R5pc_r5launch_N52A_CL399039_2019_03_12_03_21_PM  (S1) (almost ready)